alexander-lindner/go-cff/docs/index.md

 order: -10
 ---

-`go-cff` is a simple library for working with the [CFF](https://citation-file-format.github.io/) format.
+`go-cff` is an easy-to-use library for working with the [Citation File Format (CFF)](https://citation-file-format.github.io/) format in GO.

 ## Use it
 ```shell